-The probate process is a long and complicated one that helps ensure the proper distribution of a deceased person’s assets.
+The probate process is a long and complicated one that helps create the proper distribution of a deceased person’s assets.
 The probate process has its benefits and drawbacks.
 For example, a Philadelphia estate planning attorney can tell you that the probate process allows interested parties to make a claim, and allows the probate court to rule on controversial matters.
-On the other hand, it is also very time-consuming and expensive.
+On the other hand, it can be very time-consuming and expensive.

 Regular Probate Process

 The regular probate process is comprised of the following steps:

 Registration.
 The executor of the will shall file the will in the county where the deceased person lived to start the probate process.
 The executor will also need to file the appropriate paperwork asking the local probate court to open a case.